-I Found the Perfect Wire-Free Bra—And I’m Never Wearing a “Real” Bra Again
+I Found the Perfect Wire-Free Bra—and I’m Never Wearing a “Real” Bra Again

 There is a silver (wireless) lining to this COVID-19 pandemic.

 I’ve been wearing underwire bras ever since I started wearing bras.
 My choices aren’t a result of a special affinity to wire bras, rather, a big lack of options has always lead me to opt for what seems to be the fan-favorite of busty girls since the 1930s.
 I’ve never been able to find a worthwhile alternative that can simultaneously keep up with my busy day and satisfy the requirements of my C-cup breasts.
 That is until the COVID-19 pandemic and I found myself quarantined for weeks on end.
 Every single meeting, event, and party on my calendar had been canceled and the only witness to my fashion (or lack thereof) in the foreseeable future would be my dog.
 So I set out to make some changes in the name of comfort.
-When your whole life gets canceled, here’s what to do instead.

 My old life